top of page

 • Adding crushed dolomite mimics its natural limestone habitat and provides extra support for lush growth.

-• Plan to repot every 1–2 years or when the plant’s roots outgrow their container.
-A pot with excellent drainage is a must to prevent root rot.
+• Repot every 1-2 years or when roots outgrow their container.
+A pot with excellent drainage is a must.

 • Choose a pot that fits snugly but allows for slight root expansion—oversized pots can lead to overwatering issues.